Residue currents associated with weakly holomorphic functions: Pseudomeromorphic currents on an analytic space

 \section{Pseudomeromorphic currents on an analytic space}

 We will in this section introduce pseudomeromorphic currents on an analytic space.
-Pseudomeromorphic currents on a complex manifold were introduced by Andersson and Wulcan in \cite{AW2}, and it was observed that currents like the Coleff-Herrera product and Bochner-Martinelli type residue currents are pseudomeromorphic.
+Pseudomeromorphic currents on a complex manifold were introduced by Andersson and Wulcan in \cite{AW2}, inspired by the fact that currents like the Coleff-Herrera product and Bochner-Martinelli type residue currents are pseudomeromorphic.
 Two important properties of pseudomeromorphic currents in the smooth case are the direct analogues of Proposition~\ref{pmexist} and Proposition~\ref{pseudom0}.
 Since these hold also in the singular case, many properties of residue currents hold also for strongly holomorphic functions by more or less the same argument as in the smooth case.